-This is an image of Zatima Xel Barca, Faustus Zauberer's patron.
-The wall painting will animate and attempt to bring the party into her employ.
-She is tired of Zauberer's inept attempts to access the treasure vault of Zadabad and is looking for a new minion.
+The painting is an image of Zatima Xel Barca, Faustus Zauberer's demonic patron.
+When characters enter the room the wall painting animates and steps down into the room.
+Her goal is to attempt to bring the party into her employ.
+Zatima is tired of Zauberer's inept attempts to access the treasure vault of Zadabad and is looking for new minions.